 I have limited capacity for further external work, but I am looking for opportunities and would be happy to discuss further.

-- Session on grant-getting tips and strategies for two other UK universities and one European university
+- I have provided training sessions on grant-getting tips and strategies for two other UK universities and one European university

 - I’ve also presented on ‘What to do next if your research grant is unsuccessful’ for the BBSRC-funded UK Animal Welfare Research Network which I would be happy to tailor to other audiences